Learning to translate by learning to communicate: Related Work

 \section{Related Work}

-\paragraph{UNMT} Unsupervised NMT leverages monolingual texts in each language of interest, typically by generating synthetic parallel text using backtranslation \citep{sennrich-etal-2016-improving} together with techniques like de-noising autoencoding technique \citep{lample_unsupervised_2018,haddow_survey_2022}.
-In a seminal work, \citet{lample-etal-2018-phrase} describe three principles for successful UNMT systems: 1. \textit{initialization}, the initial model must leverage shared or aligned representations between languages; 2. \textit{language modeling}, there should be a strong ``data driven prior'' over the text patterns of each language; and 3. \textit{backtranslation} which turns the unsupervised problem into a noisily-supervised one, through the use of semi-synthetic translation pairs.
+\paragraph{UNMT} Unsupervised NMT uses only monolingual texts in each language of interest. \citet{lample-etal-2018-phrase} describe three principles for successful UNMT systems: 1. \textit{initialization}, the initial model must leverage aligned representations between languages; 2. \textit{language modeling}, there should be a strong ``data driven prior'' over the text patterns of each language; and 3. \textit{backtranslation} which turns the unsupervised problem into a noisily-supervised one, through the use of semi-synthetic translations.

 Significant progress has been made in improving each of these aspects of UNMT.
-Pre-trained multilingual language models \citep{lample_cross-lingual_2019, conneau-etal-2020-unsupervised,liu-etal-2020-multilingual-denoising,song_mass_2019} have vastly improved the tractability of principles 1 and 2, wherein multilingual language-modeling and shared subword vocabulary have largely replaced initialization techniques using inferred bilingual dictionaries \citep[e.g.][]{lample_2018_word}.
+Pre-trained multilingual language models \citep{lample_cross-lingual_2019, conneau-etal-2020-unsupervised,liu-etal-2020-multilingual-denoising,song_mass_2019} have vastly improved the tractability of principles 1 and 2, largely replacing initialization techniques using inferred bilingual dictionaries \citep[e.g.][]{lample_2018_word}.

-For the third principle, \textit{iterative backtranslation} is still the dominant technique \citep{he_dual_2016,lample_unsupervised_2018,guzman-etal-2019-flores,haddow_survey_2022}.
-On this approach, synthetic data is generated ``on the fly'', that is, on a batch-wise basis, rather than generating an entire corpus of synthetic pairs before training.
-Therefore the model is updated before each new batch of syntehtic text is generated, leading to simultaneous incremental improvement in generation quality and model quality.
+For the third principle, \textit{iterative backtranslation} is widely used \citep{sennrich-etal-2016-improving,he_dual_2016,lample_unsupervised_2018,haddow_survey_2022}.
+On this approach, synthetic data is generated ``on the fly'', during training.
+The model is updated before each new batch of synthetic text is generated, leading to simultaneous incremental improvement in generated data quality and model quality.

-In this work, we follow all three UNMT principles in starting from a strong multilingual language-model initialization---mBART \citep{liu-etal-2020-multilingual-denoising}---and using iterative backtranslation to reach a baseline translation performance.
-However, it has been noted that UNMT baselines still perform relatively poorly for low-reource languages \citep{guzman-etal-2019-flores}.
-One of the main contributions of our work is improving upon low-resource UNMT pipelines with goal-directed, multimodally-grounded fine-tuning via emergent communication.
+In this work, we adhere to all three principles, but add EC as a training signal.
+It has been noted that UNMT baselines still perform relatively poorly for low-resource languages \citep{guzman-etal-2019-flores}.
+We improve upon low-resource UNMT pipelines by leveraging goal-directed, multimodal fine-tuning via emergent communication.

-\paragraph{EC and NLP} Several other works have investigated the use of EC for NLP tasks.
-For example, an early series of works in dialog generation use methods very similar to EC, using goal-based reinforcement learning instead of or in addition to supervised learning from existing dialogs \citep{li-etal-2016-deep, das_learning_2017, lewis-etal-2017-deal}.